TobyLobster/jsw2021/README.md

 The only part of the OS that continues to run (necessarily) is the handling of IRQs.
 The game uses these interrupts to switch palette colours at any character row down the screen.
 At each character row in the game area, one palette change can occur.
 A different palette altogether is switched in for the 'footer' area of the screen.
 Interrupts are also used for updating the music and sound, and updating timers for the game.
 But to use this new palette changing facility, I need to be able to edit the room data.

 ### The Room Data
 The rooms are compressed.
 Each room is encoded as a stream of bits, with different numbers of bits required for different data.
 This is described in [the Level 7 disassembly](http://www.level7.org.uk/miscellany/jet-set-willy-disassembly.txt).
-To be able to edit this data, I first need to decode the existing encoded bytes into an editable text file.
+To be able to edit this data, I first needed to decode the existing encoded bytes into an editable text file.
 I wrote a C# .NET Core console application to do this.
 The result is 'definitions.txt', a text file describing exactly the information required by the game to show each room.
 I also include the sprite definitions in this text file too.

 The next step is to write a tool that can read 'definitions.txt' and produce an encoded version of it in bytes (as ASM assembly source).
 This is a second C# .NET Core console application.
-I took the time to make sure that the resulting bytes are identical to the original bytes.
+I took the time to make sure that the resulting bytes were identical to the original bytes.
 Now every time I assemble the game, I encode the latest data too.

 ### The Bathroom (before and after)
 ![Bathroom](images/bathroom.png)